 Applicants will need to be members of the Network to be eligible to apply.
 The allocation of funding will be decided by the Network Management Oversight Board (NMOB) and findings reported at the Annual Network Meetings.

 Catalyst funding is promoted via Twitter – Follow us @BactiVac using the hashtag #BactiVacFunding.
-You can also download BactiVac Catalyst Funding flyer to circulate and/or display within your organisation.

 Pump-priming projects supported in previous rounds of funding are highlighted in 'Funded Work'.

-View the Pump-Priming Projects Application Form
+Download the Pump-Priming Projects Application Form

 Read the Pump-Priming Projects Guidance Notes

 Read the Standard BactiVac Terms and Conditions*